githik999/omg-cool/README.md

 # omg-cool
-cool is the mid laner at omg club.
+cool is once the mid laner playing for omg club at LPL